misterblonde/nft-dao/README-private.md

   from struct
 - someone needs to be able to set the token URI on the contract before creation or change it afterwards? - make sure minting only starts after that
+- DAO needs to somehow approve that this nft collection/governor setup is now the new subdao?

 LEARNING/CHALLENGES
 - not so much abouth programming the contract only, more about programming